Leon-Avanade-Carbonell/deckgl-react-basics/README.md

 + initialViewState={mapViewState}
 ```

-Now when we update the value of the mapViewStateAtom, the map will pdate the map based on the change in state
+Now when we update the value of the mapViewStateAtom, the map will update the map based on the change in state

 ### Fly to function